 - They performed different responsibilities than their employer originally hired them for

-Here are a few ways to keep retention rates up:
+Here are a few employee retention ideas to keep turnover rates low:

 1. Develop brand champions